DPDK/dpdk/doc/guides/nics/intel_vf.rst

     assignment in hypervisor.
 Take qemu for example, the device assignment should carry the IAVF device id (0x1889) like ``-device vfio-pci,x-pci-device-id=0x1889,host=03:0a.0``.

+    When IAVF is backed by an Intel® E810 device, the "Protocol Extraction" feature which is supported by ice PMD is also available for IAVF PMD.
+The same devargs with the same parameters can be applied to IAVF PMD, for detail please reference the section ``Protocol extraction for per queue`` of ice.rst.

 The PCIE host-interface of Intel Ethernet Switch FM10000 Series VF infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^